JustADude123/Any-file-to-Pixeldrain/README.md

-# Any-file-to-Google-Drive
+# Any-file-to-Pixeldrain
-This is a Google Colab notebook with Jdownloader and Rclone, which can download any file to Google Drive.
+This is a Google Colab notebook with Jdownloader , which can download any file to Pixeldrain.

 <b>Features:</b>
-1. Jdownloader as web interface
+1. Jdownloader as web interface.
-2. Ability to mount Google Drive with rClone
+2. Easy upload of all files in a directory to Pixeldrain.

 <br><b>Usage:</b>
 <br>